-Sexting is when people share nude or sexually explicit images with others through the use of cell phones, the Internet, or other communication devices.
-Consenting adults don't typically commit crimes when they sext, but teens who do so face significant potential consequences.
-Because most teens are children, many states consider teen sexting a child pornography offense.
+Sexting refers to the sharing of nude or sexually explicit images with others through the use of smartphones, the Internet, or other communication devices.
+Consenting adults don't typically commit crimes when they sext, but teens (many of whom are minors) who sext can face significant potential consequences.

-Minors (person under the age of 18) in Florida commit the crime of sexting when they knowingly use any computer or electronic communication device to distribute any image or video that depicts nudity or sexual conduct to another minor.
+Sending.
+Minors violate the sexting law by knowingly using any computer or electronic communication device to distribute to another minor any image or video that depicts nudity and is harmful to minors.

-Anyone in Florida who knowingly transmits any image that depicts a minor engaging in sexual conduct commits the crime of transmission of pornography by electronic device or equipment.
+Sexting images of minors can also result in charges for child pornography.
+Anyone (minor or adult) who knowingly transmits any image that depicts a minor engaging in sexual conduct commits the crime of transmission of pornography by electronic device or equipment.
 This crime also applies to situations where someone outside of Florida transmits any sexual image of a minor to someone within the state.

 Electronic transmission of child pornography in Florida is a third-degree felony, punishable by up to five years in prison, a fine of $5,000, or both.